-- (c) an environmental authorisation in terms of the Environmental Impact Assessment Regulations for an activity for which the Minister has issued an exemption in terms of section 106(1) of the Mineral and Petroleum Resources Development Act; - "audit" means a review by independent specialists of the scientific and engineering acceptability of the measures and the adequacy of related costs associated with complying to the provisions of these Regulations; - "auditor" means an independent specialist who signs off on an audit; - "closure certificate" means the certificate contemplated in section 43 of the Mineral and Petroleum Resources Development Act; - "closure rehabilitation company" means a company provided for in section 37A of the Income Tax Act, 1962 (Act No. 58 of 1962) and which is set up in terms of the Companies Act, 2008 (Act No. 71 of 2008); - "closure rehabilitation trust" means a trust provided for in section 37A of the Income Tax Act, 1962 (Act No. 58 of 1962) and which is set up in terms of the Trust Property Control Act, 1988 (Act No. 57 of 1988); - "decommissioning" means the shutdown of an operation with the removal of buildings and the withdrawal from service of equipment, plant and machinery used in relation to an operation regulated in terms of the Mineral and Petroleum Resources Development Act; - "Environmental Impact Assessment Regulations" means the Regulations published in terms of sections 24(5) and 44 of the Act; - "environmental risk assessment report" means an assessment and report contemplated in regulation 8(1)(i)(cc) of these Regulations; - "final rehabilitation, decommissioning and mine closure plan" means a plan contemplated in regulation 8(1)(i)(bb) of these Regulations; - "financial guarantee" means a financial guarantee or insurance product, which identifies the Minister as the beneficiary, issued by a financial institution as defined in the Financial Sector Regulation Act, 2017 (Act No. 9 of 2017) with at least an investment grade credit rating from an international rating agency; - "holder" means the holder of- - (a) an environmental authorisation for an activity for which the Minister has issued an exemption in terms of section 106(1) of the Mineral and Petroleum Resources Development Act; and - (b) an old order right, permission, permit and right issued in terms of the Mineral and Petroleum Resources Development Act for which no closure certificate has been issued, excluding permits, rights or permissions contemplated in regulation 3(2) and 3(3)(a) and (b); - "incident" means an unanticipated and unusual natural event which causes, has caused or may cause environmental damage; - "independent" in relation to a specialist or auditor conducting tasks identified in these Regulations, means that-
+- (c) an environmental authorisation in terms of the Environmental Impact Assessment Regulations for an activity for which the Minister has issued an exemption in terms of section 106(1) of the Mineral and Petroleum Resources Development Act; - "audit" means a review by independent specialists of the scientific and engineering acceptability of the management, mitigation and rehabilitation measures and the adequacy of related costs associated with complying to the provisions of these Regulations; - "closure certificate" means the certificate contemplated in section 43 of the Mineral and Petroleum Resources Development Act which is issued when the risk threshold is reached; - "closure rehabilitation company" means a company provided for in section 37A of the Income Tax Act, 1962 (Act No. 58 of 1962) and which is set up in terms of the Companies Act, 2008 (Act No. 71 of 2008); - "closure rehabilitation trust" means a trust provided for in section 37A of the Income Tax Act, 1962 (Act No. 58 of 1962) and which is set up in terms of the Trust Property Control Act, 1988 (Act No. 57 of 1988); - "decommissioning" means the shutdown of an operation with the removal of redundant buildings and the withdrawal from service of equipment, plant and machinery used in relation to an operation regulated in terms of the Mineral and Petroleum Resources Development Act; - "Environmental Impact Assessment Regulations" means the Regulations published in terms of sections 24(5) and 44 of the Act; - "environmental risk assessment report" means an assessment and report contemplated in regulation 8(1)(i)(cc) of these Regulations; - "final rehabilitation, decommissioning and mine closure plan" means a plan contemplated in regulation 8(1)(i)(bb) of these Regulations; - "financial guarantee" means a financial guarantee, which identifies the Minister as the beneficiary, issued by a financial institution as defined in the Financial Sector Regulation Act, 2017 (Act No. 9 of 2017); - "financial institution" means a bank as defined in the Banks Act, 1990 (Act No. 94 of 1990) or insurer licensed to conduct non-life insurance business in the class 'guarantees' as defined in the Insurance Act, 2017 (Act No. 18 of 2017); - "holder" means the holder of- - (a) an environmental authorisation for an activity for which the Minister has issued an exemption in terms of section 106(1) of the Mineral and Petroleum Resources Development Act; and - (b) permission, permit and right issued in terms of the Mineral and Petroleum Resources Development Act for which no closure certificate has been issued, excluding permits, rights or permissions contemplated in regulation 3(2) and 3(3)(a) and (b), and an old order right for which a conversion as contemplated in Schedule II to the Mineral and Petroleum Resources Development Act, is pending:

+"incident" means an unanticipated and unusual natural event which causes, has caused or may cause environmental damage;

+"independent" in relation to a specialist or auditor conducting tasks identified in these Regulations, means that-

-- (a) such specialist or auditor has no business, financial, personal or other interest in undertaking such tasks excluding normal and fair remuneration for work performed in connection with such tasks; or - (b) there are no circumstances that may compromise the objectivity of that specialist or auditor in performing such tasks; and - (c) in the case of the oil and gas sector, such specialist or specialist team may be from a parent or affiliate company;
+- (a) such specialist or auditor has no business, financial, personal or other interest in undertaking such tasks excluding normal and fair remuneration for work performed in connection with such tasks; or - (b) there are no circumstances that may compromise the objectivity of that specialist or auditor in performing such tasks;

-"latent environmental impacts" means impacts which are existing and defined but not yet developed and will manifest post-closure;
+"latent environmental impacts" means impacts which are existing and defined, but not yet developed and will manifest post-closure;